Ricks-Lab/gpu-utils/README.md

 ## amdgpu-monitor
 A utility to give the current state of all compatible GPUs.
-The default behavior is to just output relevant parameters.
+The default behavior is to just output relevant GPU card parameters.
+With the *--pstates* otion, the p-state tables are output instead of GPU details.
 With the *--loop* option, a table of relevant parameters will be continuously updated in the current window until Ctrl-C is pressed.
 With the *--gui* option, a table of relevant parameters will be updated in a Gtk window.
 You can specify the delay between updates with the *--sleep N* option where N is an integer > zero that specifies the number of seconds to sleep.

 ## New in this Release  -  v1.0.0
 * Completed implementation of the GPU Monitor tool.